 When a loved one passes away, it can leave a hardship on the family they leave behind.
 It is imperative that families know what benefits and compensation they might qualify for, especially when the deceased was the main bread winner for the family.
 Workers’ Compensation benefits provide compensation for death claims, which are also known as fatal claims.
-These benefits can provide relief for families who have lost a loved one due to a fatal workplace accident.
+Under Pennsylvania workers’ compensation law death benefits, as well as funeral and survival benefits, can provide relief for families who have lost a loved one due to a fatal workplace accident.

-The most common example of death benefits is when a construction worker is killed by falling debris or scaffolding.
+The most common example of death benefits is when a construction worker is killed by falling debris, en explosion or scaffolding collapse.
 These cases are easier to prove, as the employee died while at work.
 However, this is not the only time it is possible to receive benefits.
 If an employee is required to have surgery after an injury and the surgery leads to their death, survivors of the employee may still be able to receive compensation.

 What Needs to be Proven